mkvoya/eps-preview/README.md

-## Extension Settings

-Currently, no extension setting is available.
-Do we need one?

 ## Known Issues

 None yet.
 If you run into issues, please report the issues.
 You are also encouraged to open pull requests for additional features and fixes you want to add to this extension.